 Gentle my lord, sleek o'er your rugged looks.
-Be bright and jovial among your guests tonight.
+35 Be bright and jovial among your guests tonight.

 Macbeth.
 So shall I, love -- and so, I pray, be you.

 Let your remembrance apply to Banquo.

 Present him eminence, both with eye and tongue --

-Unsafe the while that we must lave
+Unsafe the while that we must lave 40

 Our honours in these flattering streams

-Making our faces vizards to our hearts,
+And make our faces vizards to our hearts,

 Disguising what they are.